 Once you have drafted your LLC’s Articles of Organization, the next step is to file it with the Massachusetts Secretary of State.
 Before submitting your application, ensure that all information included is accurate and complete.
 Any errors or omissions may delay the process and incur additional fees.

-To file the Articles of Organization, you can either mail or submit online through the Secretary of State’s website.
+After completing the information needed, you can either mail or submit it online through the Secretary of State’s website.
 The filing fee for LLC formation in Massachusetts is $500.
 After submission, it may take up to seven business days for processing.

 Once your application has been approved and processed, you will receive confirmation from the Massachusetts Secretary of State.
 Congratulations!
 You are now officially a registered Massachusetts LLC owner!